 - Heavily inspired by Flask, it has a lightweight microframework feel with support for Flask-like route decorators.

-- It takes advantage of Python type hints for parameter declaration which enables data validation (via Pydantic) and OpenAPI/Swagger documentation.
+- It takes advantage of Python type hints for parameter declaration which enables data validation (via pydantic) and OpenAPI/Swagger documentation.

 - Built on top of Starlette, it supports the development of asynchronous APIs.